Ken P's Today in History

 • 1951 - Indianapolis beats Rochester 75-73 in NBA-record six overtimes.

-• 1956 - Federal court bars former Little League Commissioner Carl Stotz from forming a rival group.
+• 1956 - US Federal court bars former Little League Commissioner Carl Stotz from forming a rival group.

 • 1965 - Geoff Boycott takes 3-47 against South Africa, his best Test bowling.